maroneze/higan/README.md

     - Check sharedpath variable and permissions.
         Note: if the value of sharedpath has changed *after* compiling the sources, it is necessary to do 'make clean' and then 'make' again.
+* Weird timing issues at startup:
+    - Check that the settings.{bml,cfg} files in higan's config directory include a valid 'Multiplier' entry.